arcana-network/docs.arcana/includes/text-snippets/supported_nft_autofetch_chains.md

     * Syscoin
     * Optimism

-    For the latest updated list, see [here](https://www.ankr.com/docs/rpc-service/chains/chains-list/).
+    For a full list of chains supported by Ankr APIs, see [here](https://www.ankr.com/docs/advanced-api/overview/#chains-supported).